cmu-sei/crucible/docs/blueprint/edit/blueprint-edit-msel.md

 1. Select the MSEL you want to edit.
 2. Make sure you are in the **Moves** tab.
-3. Select the move you want to edit and click on the **edit** button for the corresponding move.
+3. Select the move you want to edit and click on the **Edit** button for the corresponding move.
 4. Here, you will be able to edit all the desired details.
 5. After making all the necessary changes, click on the **checkmark** to save the details.